honicky/anndata-metadata/README.md

 # anndata-metadata

 **anndata-metadata** is a Python library and CLI tool for extracting metadata from [AnnData](https://anndata.readthedocs.io/) `.h5ad` files, both locally and on S3.
+When extracting metadata from S3, it uses partial downloads to dramatically speed up extraction.

 It provides utilities to summarize cell, gene, and matrix information, and supports batch processing of directories.

-By using the `s3fs` library, you can avoid downloading large `.h5ad` files from S3 in order to extract metadata from them.
 It can create a `.parquet` index of the metadata for all of the files in a directory (S3 or local).

 ## Library Overview